Injection-Style Zero Hydrocarbon Emissions Calorimeter

 - Rack or stand options available

 The 9800CXi Calorimeter is a highly sensitive instrument used for measuring the calorific value of liquid and gaseous fuels.
 It is commonly used in industries where accurate measurement of the calorific value of fuels is critical.
 Some of the industries that use this calorimeter include:

-The 9800CXi Calorimeter uses a patented heat flow principle to directly measure the heat of combustion of a gas sample.
+The 9800CXi injection-style zero-hydrocarbon emissions calorimeter uses a patented heat flow principle to directly measure the heat of combustion of a gas sample.
 This is achieved by igniting the gas sample in an insulated combustion chamber, and then measuring the heat released during combustion.

 The instrument measures the temperature rise of a cooling fluid that surrounds the combustion chamber and calculates the heat of combustion based on the amount of heat transferred from the combustion chamber to the cooling fluid.
 The amount of heat transferred is directly proportional to the calorific heating value of the gas sample.

 The 9800 CXi calorimeter also measures the volume of gas consumed during combustion, allowing for the calculation of the BTU value of the gas sample.
 The BTU value is calculated by dividing the calorific heating value of the gas sample by the volume of gas consumed during combustion.